mllamazares/personal_site/_drafts/2025-12-10-neural-nets-cobol-other-ways-die.md

 COBOL was built for accountants, not gradient descent.
 You get fixed-width fields, no arrays the way you want them, no dynamic memory, and arithmetic that feels like chiseling numbers into wet clay.

 But fine.
-Here’s a sketch.
-It won’t run fast.
-It won’t run pretty.
-But it’ll gesture in the vague direction of a neural net.
+Here's a sketch.
+It won't run fast.
+It won't run pretty.
+But it'll gesture in the vague direction of a neural net.

 This demonstrates:
 • reading feature inputs